-Savoring the Danger: ‘Sugar of Lead’ Was Used to Flavor Roman Food and Wine with Toxic Consequences
+Savoring the Danger: Romans Loved Toxic 'Sugar of Lead' Wine

 How far did ancient people go to enhance the flavor of their food and drinks?
 Would they consume toxic substances if it made things a little more appetizing?
 The Romans did, by adding a sweet version of lead to a beloved beverage.
 Some scholars even say that it was lead poisoning that caused the famous empire to fall.